IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/03_Implementing_Custom_Editor_Provider.md

 The Updating feature when in edit mode displays editors for the row or cell being edited.
 Those editors are implemented by an editor providers abstraction which provides a common editing communication interface with the Updating feature.

-Updating comes with a set of editor providers that wrap the [Ignite UI Editors](igEditors-LandingPage.html) to provide feature rich experience for the end user.
+Updating comes with a set of editor providers that wrap the [%%ProductName%% Editors](igEditors-LandingPage.html) to provide feature rich experience for the end user.

 ## <a id="editors"></a> Built-in editor types